 PIERRE, S.D.
 (AP) - South Dakota has recorded its first flu death of the season.

-But State Epidemiologist Joshua Clayton says the case is a reminder that influenza can be a very serious illness.
+State epidemiologist Dr. Joshua Clayton says the death is a reminder that influenza "can be a very serious illness."
+Clayton says it's not too late to get a flu shot.

-Clayton says flu activity in South Dakota has been increasing.
-As of Friday, the state had reported 301 lab-confirmed cases of flu and 46 flu-related hospitalizations.
+Clayton says flu activity in South Dakota is currently classified as sporadic.
+So far, the state has reported 35 lab-confirmed cases of flu and eight flu-related hospitalizations.